canwe/blog/_posts/2012-01-30-backbone-js-hello-world-tutorial.md

 ## The need for Backbone.js

-Generally, we use JavaScript to handle UI events (*click*, *keypress*, etc), to process the UI data (*innerHTML*, etc) and to render DOM elements (*appendChild*, etc).
+Generally, we use JavaScript to handle UI events (*click*, *keypress*, etc), to process the UI data (*innerHTML*,Â etc) and to render DOM elements (*appendChild*, etc).

 Without a framework like Backbone.js, each developer would implement the above logic in his/her own coding style.
-This might cause some maintenance issues if multiple developers are involved.
+This might cause someÂ maintenance issues if multiple developers are involved.

 Backbone.js provides a structure to do the above operations so that it is easy to write a maintainable code with less effort.

 With Backbone, you get the following constructs:

 1.  **Model** - used to represent your application data.
-For example, an *Employee* model.
+For example, an *Employee*Â model.
 2.  **Collection** - used to hold a list of your model objects.
-For example, an *Employees* collection which contains a list of *Employee* model.
+For example, anÂ *Employees* collection which contains a list of *Employee* model.
 3.  **Views** - each model & collection can be associated with a Backbone view.
 You can also create a view for an existing DOM element so that the view can respond to events generated from that DOM element.

 That said, Let's start building our application step by step.